joe-crick/can-data-context/readme.md

-# Project Title
+# Can Data Context

+This component creates a data context you can utilize to run a series of filters over a data source, while still providing a semantic stache view for the data.
+The component is view agnostic.
+It merely provides a wrapper around the view that enables the manipulation of the data used by the view.
+This makes it easy to add functionality to the view like:

+ * pagination
+ * searching
+ * whatever your little heart desires

-Playing around with Folktale, a little bit of Ramda, and an idea I had for working with tables that have all their data.
-I might update this _the proverbial someday_ to deal with tables that make requests for their data.
+But, mostly, this is me just playing around with Folktale as I learn FP, and mucking about with an idea I had for working with tables that have all their data (as opposed to those who query a datasource for their data to manipulate it---e.g., i.e, dumb tables that call the server to sort or paginate data, &c).
+I might update this _the proverbial someday_ to deal with dumb tables.
 Who knows..?

 ## Getting Started